vilinfield/rom-building/zenfone2_manifests/nougat/crdroid/README.md

 ## Notes

--- This guide is assuming you are running a Debian or Debian based operating system.
-(Debian, Ubuntu, Linux Mint, Etc.)
+-- This guide is assuming you are running Debian or a Debian based operating system such as Ubuntu.

--- Crdroid wont boot currently
+-- This ROM wont boot at its current state

 ### Step One: Set up your environment